pantsel/konga/README.md

 * Monitor Node and API states using health checks.
 * Email & Slack notifications.
 * Multiple users.
-* Easy database integration (MySQL, postgresSQL, MongoDB).
+* Easy database integration (MySQL, PostgreSQL, MongoDB).

 ## Compatibility
 **From 0.14.0 onwards, Konga is ONLY compatible with Kong 1.x**